When Your Child Is Born With Problems in the Spine (Spina Bifida): What to Know

 Spina bifida occulta

-Spina bifida occulta is usually not harmful.
-The spinal cord and nerves are usually normal.
-In some cases, however, the spinal cord cannot move freely (is tethered) inside the spinal column.
-This can cause the spinal cord to become stretched, which can result in neurological problems.
+- Spina bifida occulta usually isn't harmful.
+Most often, the spinal cord and nerves are normal.
+Sometimes, though, the spinal cord can't move freely (is tethered) in the spinal column.

-This condition may be diagnosed during a back X-ray that is done for a different reason.
+- This type of spina bifida may be found during a back X-ray that's done for a different reason.

 Meningocele